 If you do need help reaching shelves or carrying books please do not hesitate to ask library staff for assistance, or to send a list of titles in advance for staff to pick.
 Please be aware that books are picked in parallel with usual library processes, so we would encourage you to send picking requests well in advance to your library visit to minimize waiting times.

 There are two refuge points on each of the floors 1-3, located towards the staircases behind double doors.
 Each has facilities to contact Security.
 If there is a fire alarm please proceed to the nearest refuge point.
+Please note the front staircase has automatic doors and is more easily accessible.
 A Fire Warden will record your presence and notify Fire Services.
 The library has an EvacChair if you cannot safely make your own way down the stairs and Fire Wardens can help you evacuate the building this way.
-If you are a wheelchair user and cannot transfer safely from your wheelchair to an EvacChair please speak to the Enabling Team or contact the library for fire safety arrangements.
+If you are a wheelchair user and cannot transfer safely from your wheelchair to an EvacChair please speak to the Disability and Academic Support Team or contact the library for fire safety arrangements.

 All our e-book platforms are compatible with most standard screen readers, and also allow customisation of the reading panel, such as increasing font sizes.